BartVertongen/AddressBookHexagon/AddressBook/AddressBook.md

 #### UserStory A3: Select a Contact
     A USER wants
-        To Select for a Name in the list containing a certain string, So decide on which Contact the next operation will work.
+        To Select a Name in the list containing a certain string, So decide on which Contact the next operation will work.

 #### Feature B: The User should be able to Maintain the Contacts (update, delete or change Contacts--CRUD)